Astros vs. Rangers Player Props Betting Odds

-Player prop betting options for Marcus Semien, Alex Bregman and others are available in the Texas Rangers-Houston Astros matchup at Globe Life Field on Saturday, starting at 4:05 PM ET.
+Oddsmakers have set player props for Marcus Semien, Kyle Tucker and others when the Texas Rangers host the Houston Astros at Globe Life Field on Sunday at 2:35 PM ET.

 Bet on this matchup or its props with BetMGM!